sarathgalavalli/PokerChallenge/README.md

 If two ranks tie, for example, if both players have a pair of Jacks, then highest cards in each hand are compared; if the highest cards tie then the next highest cards are compared, and so on.

 Note - suits are not taken into account to break a tie for this exercise - only the value of the card determines a winner.
 Thus as a result when we have test data "we will not be able to declare a winner for a FLUSH".

+To run this program just clone the program to your local directory and run as java application in terminal.